-- 1. Seeded areas outside Infiltration basin: High quality loam, blended with compost and screened to be free of rocks and other debris with a 3/4 inch sieve - 2.
-Slopes and bottom of Infiltration basin: High quality sandy loam, screened to be free of rocks and other debris with a 3/4 inch sieve.
+1. High quality loam, blended with compost and screened to be free of rocks and other debris with a 3/4 inch sieve.

 - A. Section 010000 General Requirements: Verification of existing conditions before starting work. - B. Verify substrate base has been contoured and compacted.